TudbuT/qft/README.md

 One of your ends didn't correctly connect to the helper.
 Stop the transfer on both ends and try again.

+## Croc

+Many people have mentioned how this is like croc.
+It isn't, because croc uses a relay that all your data is sent through.
+This is a bottleneck and also means that the relay admins are responsible for the content that is sent.
+The relay also buffers a lot of data, meaning its RAM might fill up if the sender's connection is much faster than the receiver's.

 ## [Relevant XKCD](https://xkcd.com/949)

 ![Relevant XKCD Image](https://imgs.xkcd.com/comics/file_transfer.png)